Category

 • The user is not part of the requester company (if access to share tickets in the organization is enabled).

-• The user might have used an alternate email ID to reply to a ticket email (A different Email ID that he used for creating the ticket)
+• The user might have used an alternate email ID to reply to a ticket email (a different email ID than the one used for creating the ticket).

 • The user forwards an email to some other user who is not part of the ticket, and that user has replied to the ticket.